-But, like any industry, you need to make sure you’ve got an excellent strategy to go along with your blogger training.
+But, like any industry, you must ensure you’ve got an excellent strategy to go along with your blogger training.

 Welcome, Moz fans!
 To another edition of Whiteboard Friday.
-Today, I’m going to be chatting about a topic that I think many of us as online marketers sometimes forget.
+Today, I will be chatting about a topic that I think many of us as online marketers sometimes forget.
 It is an integral part of our job: the blogger experience.

 I’ve been publicizing tips concerning what started as a personal problem: I started blogging 6-7 years ago.

-And so, it got me thinking that, oh, we should take this traffic that we’re losing.
+And so, it got me thinking we should take this traffic we’re losing.
 There are many links in the blogosphere.